-Managing a project can quickly become overwhelming, from segregating information and delegating tasks to reining in ideas and meeting deadlines.
+Managing a project can quickly become overwhelming, from segregating information and delegating tasks to rein in ideas and meeting deadlines.
 With task-based projects like these, the key lies in your approach.
 Using creative tools like mind maps helps bring a team together to tackle the task head-on.
 An added benefit is that mind maps work just as well even when team members are working remotely!

 Mind maps start with a central thought or topic branching out to connecting ideas and related topics.
 What these do is allow for creativity, brainstorming, and collaboration amongst team members.
 Research shows that mind mapping also increases productivity by 20-30%.

 Since this approach is so flexible, managers can create project plans that inspire their team to push boundaries.
-Mind mapping allows for managers to visualize and collect the best ideas for a given task.
+Mind mapping allows managers to visualize and collect the best ideas for a given task.
 All of this and more makes mind mapping a great choice for project managers.

 Learn to Listen